eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 }
 ```

-Key aspects of the device function:

-1. We check if the thread is predicated (should execute)
-2. We use warp-level functions to:
-   - Identify active threads with `__ballot_sync`
-   - Collect addresses from all threads with `__shfl_sync`
-3. We capture execution context (grid, CTA, warp IDs)
-4. Only one thread per warp pushes data to avoid duplicates
-5. We use the channel to send the data to the host
+Key aspects of the device function: we check if the thread is predicated (should execute) and use warp-level functions to identify active threads with `__ballot_sync` and collect addresses from all threads with `__shfl_sync`.
+We capture execution context (grid, CTA, warp IDs), only one thread per warp pushes data to avoid duplicates, and we use the channel to send the data to the host.

 ## The Memory Access Structure (common.h)